Using Wallrock thermal liner in a room is ideal for:

 Cold Rooms & Houses

-Homes that have solid walls or no cavity walls are restricted in their use of cavity wall insulation technologies; technologies that are backed and subsidised by various government organisations and trusts.
+Homes that have solid walls or no cavity walls are restricted in their use of cavity wall insulation technologies that are backed and subsidised by various government organisations and trusts.
 These problems stem from the old ways of building houses when not much attention was given to insulation.
 Wallrock thermal liners can provide a solution to create the thermal insulation between the cold solid wall and the room.

 Condensation & Mould Growth on Walls